 Responsible for identifying and communicating regional issues to the HELIO Secretariat.

 Responsible for identifying and coordinating the work of in-country reporters.

 Responsible for preparing country-level reports, using HELIO’s methodologies and Sustainable Energy Watch indicators.

 Over the course of HELIO's tenure a core team of people supported HELIO with their time and talents.
 Their names are linked to their LinkedIn profile.

 In 2015, after twenty years of operation, HELIO International decided to discontinue its in-country activities.
 It now concentrates its resources and knowledge through this Creative Commons website.
 HELIO’s methodologies, indicators and tools remain available to all; to be used in promoting ecodevelopment through better decision-making and planning in the energy sphere.

 The African arm of HELIO International has been created.
-It is working in West Africa and in French as HELIO-Afrique.
+It is working in Central and West Africa as HELIO-Afrique.